andresheredia1/HyBayesCal-pckg/README.md

 #### **config.py**
 Python script that contains all the necessary file paths and variables.
 Change these according to the following comments:

-*input_worbook_name =* Name of *.xlsx file containing user input parameters including the whole path (“home/… /… /HyBayesCal-pckg/use-case-xlsx/*.xlsx”)
+1. *input_worbook_name =* Name of *.xlsx file containing user input parameters including the whole path (“home/… /… /HyBayesCal-pckg/use-case-xlsx/*.xlsx”)
-*activateTM_path =* Path to the Telemac activation file (“home/… /… /HyBayesCal-pckg/env-scripts/activateTM.sh”)
+2. *activateTM_path =* Path to the Telemac activation file (“home/… /… /HyBayesCal-pckg/env-scripts/activateTM.sh”)
-*results_filename_base =* Write this according to how it is written in the .cas base file.
+3. *results_filename_base =* Write this according to how it is written in the .cas base file.
 Do not add the extension.
-*output_excel_file_name=* Choose a name for the **.xlsx output file which is saved in auto-saved-results.
+4. *output_excel_file_name=* Choose a name for the **.xlsx output file which is saved in auto-saved-results.

+### **file_creator.py**
+Python script that has two functions:

+1.	**cas_creator:** Creates the required number .cas files based on a standard (base) .cas file.
+For this project,  .cas files are created based on random friction coefficients with a fixed range of values extracted from the input parameters excel file ***.xlsx from Use-case-xlsx folder.
+Since every .cas file and calibration parameter might be different, the code block denoted as : (## This code block should be changed according to the used .cas base file.)  in this python script should be modified according to the .cas base file.

+Additionally, returns a list of the random parameters that were used to create the .cas files and a list of the output *.slf files’ paths.
+2.	**sim_output_df:** Creates a data frame of the model outputs and saves it as an excel file in the auto-saved-results.

 * Run Telemac